dbradul/marathon/lesson_03/lesson_03.md

     -   Types also defines a set of supported operations and data formats [3]
         -   float contains .
         -   string is embraced into "" or ''
-        -   + and * operators are different for numeric and string tyes
+        -   \+ and * operators are different for numeric and string tyes
             -   42+1=43 vs '42' + '1' = '421'
             -   42*2 = 84 vs 'abc'*2 = 'abcabc'
             -   More on strings later on
-        -   Type can be determined with 'type' builtin func
+        -   Type can be determined with builtin func `type`
 - Naming conventions [6]
-    - *__meta*
-        -   More examples and timings can be found in Lecture#3: <https://www.youtube.com/watch?v=qJwkaKgNxfE&t=67s>
     - snake_style
     - no transliterations
     - no Cyrillic symbols